Powerlearnproject/se-day1-assignment-Njabz-P/README.md

 **Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.**

-Vague Prompt: "Describe a cat."
-Improved Prompt: "Tell me what a cat looks like, including its fur color, size, and shape."
+Vague Prompt would be "Describe a cat."
+Improved Prompt would be "Tell me what a cat looks like, including its fur color, size, and shape."

 The improved prompt is more detailed, asking for specific aspects (fur color, size, shape), making it easier to get a thorough description.